Click here to view FAQs for 2021/22 Test Takers

 What is the rating process?
 How can I trust my score?

-Each of the 12 sections of your test is rated by a different rater, so no rater will see more than one set of your responses.
-This is to help ensure that each applicant’s test is evaluated using a balance of different perspectives, to ensure that each scenario is considered equally when determining your overall score (as opposed to any one rater’s first impression influencing your score on the other 11 sections), and to eliminate the effects of bias.
-Each rater only sees your typed responses to the Casper test – any identifying information (such as your name, your survey responses, or the programs you’re applying to) has been removed – meaning that they cannot consider any of this information when assigning a score.
+Each of the 15 scenarios of your test is rated by a different rater, so no rater will see more than one set of your responses.
+This is to help ensure that each applicant’s test is evaluated using a balance of different perspectives, to ensure that each scenario is considered equally when determining your overall score (as opposed to any one rater’s first impression influencing your score on the other 14 scenarios), and to eliminate the effects of bias.
+Each rater only sees your typed and video responses to the Casper test – any other information (such as your name, your survey responses, or the programs you’re applying to) have been removed – meaning that they cannot consider any of this information when assigning a score.

 Is participation in Snapshot required or optional?

 It depends on the type of program(s) you’re applying to.
 Paramedics, applicants to programs in the UK, and applicants to Canadian post-graduate medical programs are only taking Casper at this time.
 Altus Suite (Casper, Snapshot, and Duet), is only applicable to US undergraduate and graduate medical programs, while Casper and Snapshot may be applicable to all other programs.
-To know the specifics about your Altus Suite requirements, please check your individual program website(s) for information on whether Snapshot is an admissions requirement or not.
-If one or more of the programs on your distribution list have opted into Snapshot as part of their Altus Suite then it will be listed as a component to complete in your Altus Suite account.
+To know the specifics about your Altus Suite requirements, please check our Dates and Fees page and your individual program website(s) for information on whether Snapshot is an admissions requirement or not.

 Is there a separate fee to complete Snapshot?